JavaVista/-photo-gallery-completed/README.md

 # GDG Central Florida - Ionic/Capacitor wizardry with Angular

-This the **completed code** for Building an Ionic Application with Angular
+This is the **completed code** for Building an Ionic Application with Angular

 ## The App